ironclock/Interactive-Lab-Hub/Lab 5/README.md

 Our project script does several things:

-- It runs a computer vision model and a camera that detects whether our house plant is healthy/unhealthy and displays the status on the OLED screen:
+1. It runs a computer vision model with camera dection to classify whether our house plant is healthy/unhealthy, and it displays the classification on the OLED screen.
-- It uses a moisture sensor to detect moisture of the soil.
-If it detects less than 55% moisture, it triggers a servo that sprays water.
-Once the moisture percentage is above 55%, it deactivates the servo
+2. It utilizes a moisture sensor to detect moisture of the soil.
+If it detects less than 55% moisture, it triggers a servo that sprays water (indicating that the plant is lacking water).
+Once the moisture percentage is above 55%, it deactivates the servo indicating that the plant is not in need of moisture at the moment.
-- It flips on a switch when the light sensor detects darkness
+3. It flips on a switch to turn on a light sensor when the LUX value is below 50, that is the threshold specified for indicating darkness.
-- It flips off the switch when the light sensor detects light
+4. It flips off the switch to turn off the light sensor when the LUX value is above 50, that is the threshold specified for indicating light.

--
+Here is a breakdown of each script and what it does: